Asana

 Create the provider

-The Arcade Asana toolkit provides tools to interact with various Asana objects, such as tasks, projects, teams, and users.
+The Arcade Asana MCP Server provides tools to interact with various Asana objects, such as tasks, , teams, and .

 Using Asana auth in app code

-Use the Asana auth provider in your own agents and AI apps to get a user-scoped token for the Asana API.
+Use the Asana in your own and AI apps to get a -scoped token for the Asana API.
 See authorizing agents with Arcade to understand how this works.

 Use client.auth.start()

-to get a user token for the Asana API:
+to get a token for the Asana API:

 As explained above, the Asana granular permission